adrianlyjak/obsidian-aloud-tts/README.md

-# Aloud Text To Speech Obidian Plugin
+# Aloud Text To Speech Obsidian Plugin

 Highlight and speak text from your Obsidian notes.
 Converts text to audio using lifelike voices from OpenAI.